 Cloud Backup system actions

-Important: The system actions are for users who are familiar with Rackspace Cloud Backup.
+Warning: The system actions are for users who are familiar with Rackspace Cloud Backup.
 Users with Managed Cloud Service Level accounts might want to contact their account manager before performing any of the following actions.

 You can access the System Actions drop-down menu from the gear widget next to the system name on the Systems List or from the “Actions” button on the System Details Screen.
 This menu is not the one that appears on the Single Backup screens.

 The System Actions menu offers the following actions:

 - Encrypt System

 Clicking Create Backup from the System Actions menu is the same as clicking Create Backup on the system screen.
 For complete instructions, see Create a Backup.